Rent a Friend

-Rent a Friend (2000) is a romantic comedy film directed by Eddy Terstall.
+Rent a Friend is a 2000 Dutch romantic comedy film directed by Eddy Terstall.
 The film was produced by Jordaan Film and BNN TV.

 Plot

 Alfred is a talented artist.
 He does not care to be rich or famous and gives full attention to his artworks and creation.
 His girlfriend Moniek is a successful writer for a popular soap opera.
 Alfred's lack of ambition and negligence towards money and material life irritates Moniek, who bases the plot for each soap opera episode on her own life.
 Alfred discovers Moniek has been conducting an affair with her boss after watching the soap opera, and moves in with his sister after the couple splits.
 To support himself, he begins offering his services as a friend to strangers at 50 guilders per hour.